DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/profile_settings.rst

 Profile
 --------

 To edit your profile, click ``Edit``.
-You are no required to fill out any of these profile fields.
+You are not required to fill out any of these profile fields.
 They are optional to meet your team's needs.

 You can edit the following options